Search

 The RMS stores referential master data, i.e. lists of terms (controlled vocabularies) to describe the attributes of medicinal products, such as lists of dosage forms, units of measurement and routes of administration.

-These master data are intended to support EU-wide regulatory activities, by enabling stakeholders in the European medicines regulatory network to uniquely identify medicinal products.
+This master data is intended to support EU-wide regulatory activities, by enabling stakeholders in the European medicines regulatory network to uniquely identify medicinal products.

-The RMS data comply with the two ISO IDMP standards for:
+The RMS data complies with the two ISO IDMP standards for:

 • pharmaceutical dose forms, units of presentation, routes of administration and packaging (ISO 11239);